Master of Science and Doctorate in Environmental Science

 Curricula in the graduate programs are designed to provide a sound professional education encompassing factual and theoretical concepts, as well as basic research skills and training.
 Students may create an individualized curriculum with consultation and permission from their Research Committee and the Graduate Program Committee.
 Regardless of the curricula, graduate students must demonstrate mastery of curricular subjects via oral and/or written examinations.

-- Areas of study include biodiversity conservation, ecology, environmental assessment and paleoecology-geology
+- Areas of study include biodiversity, evolutionary biology, ecology, wetland processes, environmental assessment and paleoecology-geology.

 - The MS degree may be completed on a part-time or full-time basis.
 It includes thesis and non-thesis options to meet the needs and career goals of each student.